 In between Dallas and Fort Worth, the University of Texas at Arlington Planetarium is another great option for astronomy education.
 During the weekend, you can stop by for a planetarium show.
 Topics include Astronauts and Astronomers, “Phantom of the Universe,” and even a Pink Floyd show. (website, tickets are $6 for adults, $4 for children)

-Do you have other questions or comments about stargazing in Dallas?
-Email/contact us!
+Do you have other questions about stargazing in Dallas or Fort Worth?
+Ask in the comments.

 Featured photo credit: Teddie Bridget Proctor via Flickr